oddlama/nix-topology/docs/src/intro.md

-# Intro
+# 🍁 nix-topology

-With nix-topology you can automatically generate SVG infrastructure and network diagrams from your NixOS configurations, similar to the diagram above.
+With nix-topology you can automatically generate infrastructure and network diagrams as SVGs directly from your NixOS configurations, and get something similar to the diagram above.
 It defines a new global module system where you can specify what nodes and networks you have.
-The included NixOS module can even automatically collect information from your hosts.
+Most of the work is done by the included NixOS module which automatically collects all the information from your hosts.

 - 🌱 Extracts a lot of information automatically from your NixOS configuration:
   - 🔗 Interface information from systemd-networkd